bviktor/azupload/readme.md

 ### What is it?

-A command-line tool for fast, parallel mass/bulk uploading to your Azure storage
+A C# command-line tool for fast, parallel mass (bulk) uploading to your Azure storage.

 ### Prerequisites?